isomerpages/moe-loyangviewsec/_departments/PE & CCA.md

 that cannot be replicated in the classroom.
 They offer authentic contexts in which students apply what they have learnt from Character and Citizenship Education (CCE) and Outdoor Education in Physical Education (OE in PE) lessons.
-The richness and complexity of these experiences, such as</p>
-<p>working with their peers to overcome challenges or navigating in a new
-environment during a journey, allow them to extend and deepen their learning from the classroom into real life.</p>
+The richness and complexity of these experiences, such as working with their peers to overcome challenges or navigating in a new environment during a journey, allow them to extend and deepen their learning from the classroom into real life.</p>